Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 Problem: State and location of the pizza restaurant?
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents:
-- pizza map
+- pizza map (average price, restaurant location, restaurant counts)
-- word cloud
+- word cloud  (the most popular pizza in menus, the most restaurant brand names and the most average price for pizza by detect the texts in csv.file.)

 ### 2. Regression
 Problem: What factors are affecting the pizza business?